TianaDevelops/Javascript-auth0-final-exercise/02-Calling-an-API/README.md

 Open the application in the browser at [http://localhost:3000](http://localhost:3000).

+## Setting up your API

+Open the APIs in the browser at [https://manage.auth0.com/dashboard/us/dev-dyur1scc/apis/630e09eb2899e980083ce7c3/quickstart]
+1. Choose a JWT library
+As your API will be parsing JWT formatted access tokens, you will need to setup these capabilities on your API.

+You can navigate to jwt.io and choose from there.
+Remember to pick a library that support your selected signing algorithm.

+2. Configuring your API to accept RS256 signed tokens

+Configure the library that will validate the access tokens in your API.
+Validating a token means that you are certain you can trust its contents.

+## Restricting Access to Managers Only - Using RBAC
+3. Define Permissions and manage Authorization Policies On the Permissions tab, you can define what scopes this API may accept.

+On the Settings tab, enable Authorization Policy Enforcement for your API.
+If enabled, only Roles and Permissions assigned to your user will be included in the token.

+That's it!

+## Adding the API to your application
+Go to your Auth0 dashbaord and go to the Application

+Click the API tab and add slide over the slider to Authorize your new API to access this application.

+## Setting up/confirming Manager Access
+Go to your Auth0 dashbaord and go to User Management > Roles

+Create a role called "Manager"

+## Adding Managers to role
+Switch to the Users tab and click Add Users

 ## Frequently Asked Questions

 We are compiling a list of questions and answers regarding the new JavaScript SDK - if you're having issues running the sample applications, [check the FAQ](https://github.com/auth0/auth0-spa-js/blob/master/FAQ.md)!